.

 1. Image Analysis: A New Lens for Pathologists

-Pathologists, with the aid of AI, are now equipped with a sharper, more precise lens to examine tissue samples.
+Pathologists aided by AI are now equipped with a sharper, more precise lens to examine tissue samples.

-• Spotting the uncommon: Rare diseases that might not frequently cross a pathologist's desk are now more easily identified with AI-assistance.
+• Spotting the Uncommon: Rare diseases that might not frequently cross a pathologist's desk are now more easily identified with AI assistance.
 AI's pattern recognition can pinpoint signs of these rare conditions, increasing the likelihood of detection.

 2. Data Interpretation: Making Sense of the Deluge